Last month, one of our rental properties looked like this:

 Finally, in frustration, he emailed his team to say: “Keep the customer happy.
 If it’s a problem that takes less than $100 to fix, use your judgment … Fix these problems without contacting me.”

 He offloaded hours of emails as a result.

 The lesson?
 Empower others, in order to optimize your time.

-Will and I applied this lesson to rental properties, authorizing our property manager to spend $500 or less without our permission.
+We applied this lesson to rental properties, authorizing our property manager to spend $500 or less without our permission.
 The worst-case scenario is that she makes a dumb decision, wasting $500.
 The best-case scenario is exactly what unfolded above.

 Over the long-term, our property manager might spend slightly more (or less) than I might choose.
 But the difference is likely to be a rounding error.
 I’ll happily pay a little extra to avoid getting sucked into trivial decisions.